 - A tag with the keyPaloAltoCloudNGFWand value oftrue.

-- For outbound certificates and when chained certificates are used, you must import the Root CA certificate and Intermediate CA certificate(s) to trust store of the client.
+- You must import the Root CA certificate and Intermediate CA certificate(s) to trust store of the client.

 - If you are using end-entity certificates for decrypting traffic, only the end-entity certificates (both private and public keys) must be stored in the AWS Secrets Manager.